yapalfredo/nodejspractice/README.md

 ## What's the purpose of this project?
 Still part of my "getting back to coding in 2021" journey.
 Trying to get used to JavaScript (NodeJS).
-For the next week or two, I will just eat and sleep NodeJS.
+For the next week or two, I am going to just eat and sleep NodeJS.
-After that, I will start learning Solidity so I can build smart contracts.
+After that, I will start learning Solidity so I can start creating smart-contract apps.
-This is a stepping stone to achieving my goal.
+This is just a stepping stone to achieving my goal.
 I have an "unique idea", for a Decentralized Finance app in mind, and I haven't seen anyone implemented it yet.
-I can't tell about it here yet because I want to be the first one to do it.
+I can't tell about it now because I want to be the first one to ever do it.
-I'm basically on the research/acquiring skill phase right now.
-Once I'm done with this, I will go full throttle in building my app.
+I'm basically on the research/acquiring skill phase at the moment.
+Once I'm done with this, I will go full throttle in building my app and turning my idea into a reality.
 Okay enough for the unrelated introduction.

 ## What's this app about?
-It's a simple ToDo web application.
+It's a really simple 'ToDo' web application.
-You can enter a list of things "to do".
+I can enter a list of things "to do".
-You can edit/update an item after adding.
+I can edit/update an item after adding.
-You can also delete an item.
+I can also delete an item.
 It has a basic authentication feature "WWW-Authenticate" to block unauthorized access.
 This app is working for me 100%, and successfully deployed online via [Heroku](https://yaptodoapp.herokuapp.com/)

 ## What does this app lack?
-Since this was a really simple, I didn't find the importance in following the application development standard.
+Since this was a really simple web application, I didn't find the importance in following the standard application development design.
-With a tiny application like this I think I can still get away with it.
+With a tiny application like this, I don't think it would make sense to implement a software architectural pattern like MVC.
-Here are three things that this app is lacking:
+I enjoyed creating this application, but here are three things that this app is lacking:
 1.)
 Code Organization.
 There was no separation of the interface and logic codes.
 2.)
 Multi-user support.
 Right now, only me can login in to it.
 3.)
 Not enough details.